wernerkrauss/awesome-silverstripe-cms/CONTRIBUTING.md

 ## Adding something to the list

 1. Update README.md adding your contribution.
-2. Update the Table of Contents by running `npx doctoc README.md`
+2. Update the Table of Contents by running `npx doctoc --no-title README.md`
 2. Run `npx awesome-lint` to make sure it has no issues.
 3. Open a PR with your changes.